 How to Integrate Salesforce with your Data Warehouse

 It usually comes to the discussion of using a data warehouse as the point of collecting all data from multiple and sparse data sources.
-At the same time naturally comes the question of why not using Salesforce as that cloud based data warehouse.
+At the same time naturally arises the question of why not using Salesforce as that cloud-based data warehouse.

-Salesforce is not a data warehouse – It is not a good place to store and aggregate data from across your business.
-Imagine getting into Salesforce data from Marketo, Zendesk, NetSuite or custom product usage data, you may get with it with some data that are necessary for your teams but it will never scale to a full-fledged solution.
+Salesforce is not a data warehouse – It is not the right place to store and aggregate data from across your business.
+Imagine getting into Salesforce data from Marketo, Zendesk, NetSuite, or custom product usage data.
+You may get with it with some data that are necessary for your teams… Still, it will never scale to a full-fledged solution.

 Yes and No, but No.

-Yes, you may store the necessary data for your sales reps and agents, but you should start getting concern on the cost of data storage, flexibility on combining different data and in that, in the end, Salesforce is not a Data Warehousing solution.
+Yes, you may store the necessary data for your sales reps and agents.
+Still, you should start getting concern on the cost of data storage, flexibility on combining different data, and in that, in the end, Salesforce is not a Data Warehousing solution.
 Salesforce is not designed to handle reporting and analytics.
 That is why data warehousing and Business Intelligence tools are for.

-I hear what you think now, “I have no team for building Salesforce integrations with my data warehouse, it takes time and in Salesforce I can create my own reports”.
+I hear what you think now, “I have no team for building Salesforce integrations with my data warehouse, it takes time, and in Salesforce, I can create my reports.”

 One of our customers recently quoted that “Without IT, I was surprised how easy it was to get the 1-click integrations piping all the relevant info into our data warehouse.”